Welcome to Phenix City, Alabama

 Knowledge of:

-• Organizational and operational procedures of the Limbs and Debris division of the Public Works department
+• Organization and operational procedures of asphalt repair and construction division of Utilities Department.

 Ability to:

-• Exercise good judgement particularly in tasks involving safety or others or efficiency of operations
+• Exercise judgment particularly in tasks involving safety and others or efficiency operations.

 Physical Demands & Working Environment